 A visit to New York should not be without a trip to an art museum.
 Some of the largest art museums in the world are in the center of Manhattan.
 Just pick one and enjoy!

 To view the entire exposition of the Metropolitan Museum, even a month won’t be enough.
 The collection includes more than two million works of art spanning five thousand years of world culture from every part of the world.
+This is one of the most famous art museums in the country and one of the best in NYC.

 The Museum of Modern Art